dorego99/dorego99/README.md

 - 👋 Hi, I’m @dorego99 AKA Charles Valenca
-- 👀 I’m interested in all forms of coding, especially front-end development
+- 👀 I’m interested in all forms of coding, especially front-end development and software engineering
-- 🌱 I’m currently learning Intermidiate Java, JavaScript, Computer Ethics
+- 🌱 I have just finished a multitude of coding courses within my studies, and I am currently learning intermediate python
 - 💞️ I’m looking to collaborate on fun projects

 <!---